-Figure 13 - 6 Mapping System Drives (IDs)
+Figure 13 - 7 Mapping System Drives (an Example on a SCSI bus)

-Some operating systems do not read multiple LUNs under a single ID.
+Some older operating systems do not read multiple LUNs under a target ID.
 As diagrammed above, you may have the host channel to present several IDs and map logical configurations to these IDs.
-Each of these IDs can be identified as Primary or Secondary.
-As a rule for most operating systems, each configuration unit will be mapped to LUN0 under each ID.
+Each of these IDs can be identified as "Primary ID" or "Secondary ID."
+As a rule for most operating systems, each configuration unit will be mapped to LUN 0 under each ID.